niiltomas/data-mining-labs/README.md

 # data-mining-labs Practice Repository

-This repository contains a series of practical exercises and notebooks focused on data science and machine learning concepts.
-Each notebook addresses a specific topic and provides hands-on experience through coding examples and problem-solving techniques.
+- This repository contains a series of practical exercises and notebooks I personally developed to explore key concepts in data science and machine learning.
+Each notebook addresses a specific topic, providing hands-on examples and solutions to real-world problems.

-Contents
+**Contents:**
 1. Data Preparation (ps01_02_data_preparation_103)
 Covers techniques for cleaning, transforming, and preparing datasets for analysis, ensuring data quality and consistency.